wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

   - The run scripts will auto-use `.venv` and extend PATH to these folders for the session.
 - System-wide (if allowed):
   - `py -m pip install --upgrade pip`
-  - `py -m pip install pymupdf pdfminer.six pypdf pandas xlsxwriter pytesseract pillow pdf2image`
+  - `py -m pip install pymupdf pdfminer.six pypdf pandas xlsxwriter pytesseract pillow pdf2image xlrd`
 - Install Tesseract OCR (needed for scanned/image-only PDFs):
   - Option A (Chocolatey, admin PowerShell): `choco install tesseract`
   - Option B: Use the Tesseract Windows installer and ensure `tesseract.exe` is on PATH